kozakusek/PO/wybory/README.md

 # Election

-* Second project from PO
+* The second project from PO
-* Description is in file `Programowanie Obiektowe Zad.
+* Description is in the file `Programowanie Obiektowe Zad.
 2 wer.
 1.03.pdf`

 ### Disclaimer